mehdibaha/dotfiles/README.md

         INSTALL_APPS=1 source ~/.dotfiles/boot.sh

-* Or if you're only making changes to the settings:
+* If you're only making changes to the settings:

         source ~/.dotfiles/boot.sh